xerolinux/XeroWiki/docs/hyprxero.md

 - **⚙️ Supported Platforms :**

 It is *Highly* recommended to only use this config on a fresh *Arch* install, meaning install base Arch using the ArchISO skipping profiles section entirely, once done, reboot and login to your newly created install/user in TTY then run the command below.
+In case you don't know how to do that, please follow the [**Installing ArchLinux**](https://wiki.xerolinux.xyz/script/#installing-archlinux){:target="_blank"} section of our previous guide.
 You can, however install this on top of either **KDE Plasma** or **Gnome** if you really feel adventurous enough, it's up to you and your knowledge level.

 - **🚀 Installation :**